Metroid77/ClonePac/README.md

 Components you need:
 * a piece of single sided PCB for etching (see video)
 * a 24LC16B/P I2C Serial EEPROM
-* 7way 2mm pitch Receptacle (female) header
+* 7way 2mm pitch Receptacle (female) header, or greater to cut to size.
 * 3K3 5% 0.5W resistor
 * a good soldering iron with a small tip
-* a mulimeter to find the errors by soldring
+* a mulimeter to find the errors by soldering

 A finished ClonePac Front:
 ![ConePac](https://raw.githubusercontent.com/Metroid77/ClonePac/master/JPG/ClonePac_Front_small.jpg)